ludwigprager/ng-dygraph-cli/README.md

 ## angular-cli / ng-dygraphs docker image
-docker image for [ng-dygraphs](https://www.npmjs.com/package/ng-dygraphs) with angular-cli. ng-dygraphs is a angular2 wrapper for [dygraphs](http://dygraphs.com).
+docker image for [ng-dygraphs](https://www.npmjs.com/package/ng-dygraphs) with angular-cli. ng-dygraphs is an angular2 wrapper for [dygraphs](http://dygraphs.com).

 ### Why this image
 I struggled to get ng-dygraphs running with angular-cli and wanted to test it in an isolated environment.
 Note, that a particular version of angular-cli and ng-dygraph is specified.
 This should help to reproduce a running environment.
-Feel free to contact me whenever you think that newer versione are reasonable.
+Feel free to contact me whenever you think that newer versions are reasonable.

 Thanks to Ivan Stepic for his module an his support.

 ### start the container